Saint Mary’s diagnostic tools provide the highest quality of care

 DEXA is the preferred technique for measuring bone mineral density (BMD).

-DEXA scanning focuses on two main areas, the hip and spine.
-In certain
+DEXA scanning focuses on two main areas of the skeleton, the hip and spine.

-in the forearm.
-Although osteoporosis involves the whole body, measurements
+Although osteoporosis involves the whole body, measurements of BMD can

 Magnetic Resonance Imaging (MRI) technology is some of the most advanced